albawebstudio/hauntedfarm-nuxt/app/content/legal/terms.md

 specifically request that we remove such content.
-We may at our sole discretion terminate this license at any time, with or without prior notification, in the event you fail to comply with these Terms or for any other reason that we believe, in our sole discretion, is appropriate, by deactivating your user name and password and/or suspending operation of the system.
+We may at our sole discretion terminate this license at any time, with or without prior notification, in the event you fail to comply with these Terms or for any other reason that we believe, in our sole discretion, is appropriate, by deactivating your username and password and/or suspending operation of the system.
 Upon termination, you must destroy all materials obtained from the Website and any and all other Company websites, and all copies thereof, whether made under these Terms or otherwise.